junrdev/kchat/README.md

 # kchat
-a simple chat application that uses java
+a simple chat application that uses java and firebase